PatzEdi/InfinityWorlds/README.md

 - I loved the concept of other apps such as AI Dungeon.
 They were great.
 But then... it became worse overtime.
 So I decided to remake my version, from scratch!
 Was it worth it?
 Totally.
 Especially because I did this in order to figure out on my own how they actually did this through the process of doing it on my own, it is super interesting.
 ____________________________________________________________________________
 ## **How?**
-- I "fed" the AI prompts that I created on my own.
+- I "fed" the GPT prompts that I created on my own.
 For example, I told it to write about the inputted sentences the user put in, continue the story, and most importantly, write it in second person POV.
-- You may be asking, does this Infinity Worlds project actually memorize what is happening and what happened in the past of the story?
-Yes!
-It does!
-And I did this by creating a list and appending all of the information of the story into the list and then feeding the AI with that list plus the new information given by the user.
-It works perfectly, and it is a great way for the AI to look back on things such as names, places, and the story's history in general from any point in the story!
+- Memorization of past details and actions is done by summarizing what happened in the previous action.
+The summary is then fed in the GPT and an accurate output is generated.
 - OpenAI and their GPT AI Models are super impressive.
 They made this and other projects come to life, just like your imagination will when you play this!
 ____________________________________________________________________________
 ## **User notice**